 In our 25 years of helping healthcare practices grow, we know that sleep medicine marketing programs achieve the greatest success because they plan it that way.
 Their goals are clear, supporting strategies are in place and implementation tactics are well considered and carefully coordinated.

 Nationwide, it’s the same story.
-The winners all have, and faithfully use, a comprehensive sleep center marketing and advertising plan, including medical SEO, which guides them on a daily basis.
+The winners all have, and faithfully use, a comprehensive sleep center marketing and advertising plan, including medical SEO and content marketing services, which guides them on a daily basis.
 Reaching, convincing and attracting diverse market segments requires cost-effective and solid programs to increase revenue and profitability, through many medical marketing “gateways” into the practice.

 Regardless how you’re marketing your sleep medicine practice, if you aren’t using strategic tracking systems, you just don’t know what’s working—or if it’s even working at all.
 Do you have a tracking system?
 Is it working?
 Is it consistent and accurate?
 It’s impossible to manage the plan or calculate your ROI without this part of the equation.